Framing the Possibility Space for Technosignature Searches: Search Strategies and the Fermi Paradox

-The strategy to ``Evolve'' does not necessarily require us to wait for biological evolution to solve the problem, as we can advance our search capabilities by developing new remote sensing tools and analytical methods.
+The strategy to ``Evolve'' does not necessarily require us to wait for biological evolution to solve the problem, as we can advance our search capabilities by developing new theoretical ideas and instrumentation.
 Such improved approaches would enable novel searches within our spatial domain, which may include re-examination of previously searched systems, and could reveal anomalies that would not otherwise be detected.
+Using the Axes of Merit \citep{sheikh2020nine}, this strategy would apply to any technosignature that ranks very low on the ``Ambiguity'' and ``Extrapolation'' axes, meaning that the technosignature may have little resemblence with Earth technology and may be easily misidentified.

-Finally, the strategy to ``Exist'' gives no options other than to stay patient and hope that serendipity comes our way.
+Finally, the strategy to ``Exist'' gives no options other than to stay patient, perhaps poking around blindly in the dark, and hope that serendipity comes our way.
+Using the Axes of Merit \citep{sheikh2020nine}, this strategy would apply to any technosignature that ranks very low on the ``Detectability'' axis, meaning that it is inaccessable to any of our modes of searching.

-These search strategies correspond to implications for the Fermi paradox, which are also summarized in Table \ref{tab:options}.
-If ``Explore'' is the correct solution, then this implies that extraterrestrial technology is here, either from extant extraterrestrial technological activity within our observing capabilities or artifacts of previous technological activity by an extraterrestrial society that has now gone extinct or moved on.
+These search strategies correspond to different assumed prior odds for the Fermi paradox (Table \ref{tab:options}).
+If ``Explore'' is the assumed solution, then this implies that extraterrestrial technology is here, either from extant extraterrestrial technological activity within our observing capabilities or artifacts of previous technological activity by an extraterrestrial society that has now gone extinct or moved on.
 This likewise implies that we should keep searching with our existing methods until we find technosignatures.
-This strategy corresponds to the ``They Are (or Were) Here'' category of Fermi paradox solutions tabulated by \citet{webb2015if}.
+This assumption corresponds to the ``They Are (or Were) Here'' category of Fermi paradox solutions tabulated by \citet{webb2015if}.